struharv/rt-muse/README.md

 The file output_experiment-name.txt in the remote machine contain the output of the application itself and of the tracer.
-In the local machine, the csv file contains the time instant of points where the function was starting the loops, the dat file contains the tracer outputs and the txt file the readable form of the tracer output.
+In the local machine, the csv file contains the time instant of points where the function was starting the jobs, the dat file contains the tracer outputs and the txt file the readable form of the tracer output.

 Each line of the csv file has the form